6G-SANDBOX/ELCM-Portal/README.md

 4. Run `start.sh` or `start.ps1` (depending on your OS).
 This will create an empty configuration file (`config.yml`).
    If necessary, press ctrl+c (or your OS equivalent) in order to close the server.
 5. Ensure that the `config.yml` is available in the Portal folder and customize its contents.
-The Portal needs information about how to connect with the Dispatcher and ELCM components (more information about all the possible configuration values can be found below).
+The Portal needs information about how to connect with the ELCM components (more information about all the possible configuration values can be found below).
 6. Customize the `.flaskenv` file.
 Replace the `__REPLACEWITHSECRETKEY__` label with a random string (for more info see [this answer](https://stackoverflow.com/a/22463969).)